Will my flight be cancelled by Heathrow strikes?

 Taking so many professional, trained staff out of the system at a time of peak demand is bound to have an effect.
 Heathrow’s management says: “Our contingency plans will keep the airport operating as normal throughout.”
 But the airport adds: “As at any busy time, it may take a little longer than usual to get through security, but this will be well managed and kept flowing.”

-It’s important to stress that Terminal 5 is the only terminal affected – which means passengers on all other airlines should not face problems.
-The same goes for British Airways passengers flying from Heathrow Terminal 3.
+Terminal 5 is the only terminal affected – which means passengers on all other airlines should not face problems.
+Neither should British Airways passengers flying on the airline’s relatively few flights from Heathrow Terminal 3.

 But some BA flights have been cancelled?